Yes, most gum contains plastic. 😒

 What I like about it:

-- No gluten, sugar, or aspartame.
+• No gluten, sugar, aspartame, sucralose, acesulfame K, or GMOs.
 (It’s not vegan though; it contains egg shell powder.)
+Diabetic & keto-friendly.

 Portability: It comes in a little cardboard box with a cover that goes over 3/4 of the container, which means there’s no chance of it accidentally popping open in your bag.
 They also offer a couple of carrying cases on their website, like this stainless steel one or this wooden one, which seems a little more air tight.